 In most areas, the market slows down a bit as it gets closer to August, and late summer has historically presented opportunities to find deals, because sellers looking to sell often reduce prices even further.
 In summation, late summer can offer once in a year balance between lower prices and inventory.

 Factors ranging from local demand, weather, interest rates, the job market and the overall health of the U.S. economy all come into play when attempting to answer this question.

 Low rates can make a new home more affordable and that's good news for homeowners who want to buy, make renovations or even refinance.

 No matter what time of year you decide to buy, knowing how much house you can afford is always a good idea before embarking on your search.
 Newrez can help you get into your dream home.
 For additional information, visit some of our articles.
-Also, be sure to check out our mortgage calculator to estimate how much home you could buy, then get your mortgage process started by contacting one of our Loan Advisors.
+Also, be sure to check out our mortgage calculator to estimate how much home you could buy and get your mortgage process started.